When is the best time to visit?

 Tourists flock to the city from May until July, while most locals leave for the holiday period.
 It may be a slightly less authentic Czech experience but beautiful nonetheless.

 Outside of this period, expect Christmas and Easter to be busy, and be prepared for gloomy weather and some closed attractions between November and March.

 The demand for flights to Prague drops significantly in September and October, thanks to the beginning of school terms, and as a result so do the prices.
-Whilst good deals on short-haul flights are often available year round, you’ll find the cheapest prices in the city from these months onwards.
+Whilst good deals on short-haul flights to Prague are often available year round, you’ll find the cheapest flight prices in the city from these months onwards.

-Prague, the capital of the Czech Republic, is one of the most beautiful cities in the world.
+Find a cheap flight to Prague, the capital of the Czech Republic, is one of the most beautiful cities in the world.
 Visitors will discover a city of gold-topped towers and red roofs, decorated gates and statue-lined bridges, cobbled squares and walled courtyards.
 It's where good King Wenceslas looked out, where the 1968 Prague Spring was put down and where the Velvet Revolution took place in 1989.
 Prague is also a city of atmospheric pubs serving world-famous brews, opulent Viennese-style coffee houses, and traditional beer halls serving hearty Czech fare.

 The Vltava River splits Prague in two - into Stare Mesto (Old Town) and Mala Strana (Lesser Quarter).
 Charles Bridge, the 14th-century bridge lined with 30 blackened statues of saints, including Wenceslas, connects the two.

 Stare Mesto is the original settlement, where the sights include the Old Town Square and Old Town Hall Tower with its Astronomical Clock, St. Nicholas Church, and the Gothic Church of Our Lady before Tyn.